csterritt/worker-d1-drizzle/README.md

 #### Production

+The only javascript served to clients in this entire project is in the `buildRoot.tsx` file.
+It is used to display a sign-out message if one is present in the cookie.
+This is done to allow the `index.html` file to be built, and then put into the `/public` directory so that it's treated as a static file by Cloudflare.
+The thinking behind this is that people will come to the website, see the description of the product or service, and many (alas :-) will decide it's not for them.
+So they leave, without causing a single Cloudflare worker execution.
+The `prod_deploy.sh` (currently untested, and probably broken) builds the `public/index.html`, but then removes it.
+The `index.ts` file would need to be changed to add `// PRODUCTION:REMOVE` comments to the import and call to `buildRoot`.

 In production, notifications can be made via the [Pushover](https://pushover.net) web service.
 None are currently done, and this service is optional; if you don't want to use Pushover, just don't set the `PO_APP_ID` and `PO_USER_ID` environment variables.